mkillewald/bbslinkwall/README.md

-### NOTE: This is an unstable development version which has not yet been released, and is not guaranteed to work.
+### NOTE: This is an unstable development branch which has not yet been released, and is not guaranteed to work.
 Do not use this version, you have been warned.

 ### For the stable release verision, return to branch [master](https://github.com/mkillewald/bbslinkwall/tree/master), or download the [latest release](https://github.com/mkillewald/bbslinkwall/releases/latest)